WuBingzheng/pajamax/pajamax/README.md

 and reduce the cost of HTTP/2 protocol parsing, resulting in a significant performance improvement.

-We measured that Pajamax is up to 10X faster than Tonic using `grpc-bench` project.
+We measured that Pajamax is up to at most 10X faster than Tonic using `grpc-bench` project.
 See the [result](https://github.com/WuBingzheng/pajamax/blob/main/benchmark.md) for details.